jonathanSimonney/blog-third-year/README.md

 generate the database with
 `php bin/console doctrine:schema:update --force`

+and load some dummy dta in it with `php bin/console doctrine:fixtures:load`

 ## admin user
-create a soon to-be admin user with `php bin/console fos:user:create`, (you will be prompted for his informations), and effectively give him the admin role by running `php bin/console fos:user:promote` and choosing `ROLE_ADMIN` when asked for the role.
+The automatically generated admin user has the email `admin@gmail.com` and the password `password`

 ## launching the server
 The last step is now to run the server by running